r3dact3d/OCP4-Deploy/README.md

 - Provide a CI/CD method to deploy an OCP4 cluster
 - Automated way to destroy cluster
 - Provide Day 1 GitOps to setup cluster in uniform "fresh" status

+## Architecture
+- Review the install-config.yaml file
+  - The default set in this repo is a 3 node cluster that combines Control Plane nodes with compute nodes, because $$$

 ## Workflow
 - To deploy OCP4.x